 super.malware.ninja, but not vice versa

-The list can be configured on the Allow / Deny List tab.
+The list can be configured on the Allow / Deny List tab on the right side

 The custom lists support a Lex specialis derogat legi generali principle, in which a more specific domain listing overrides a more general domain listing.
 This way, you can have the whole domain